syncfusion-content/maui-docs/MAUI/PDF-Viewer/Magnification.md

 #### Change to Fit to Width

-You can change the `SfPdfViewer.ZoomMode` using `ZoomMode.FitToWidth` enumeration.
+You can change the `SfPdfViewer.ZoomMode` using the `ZoomMode.FitToWidth` enumeration.
 It will magnify the PDF document so that the widest page of the PDF document fits the width of the view port.
-Refer to the following code example.
+Refer to the following code example:

 {% tabs %}
 {% highlight xaml %}